jballands/jonathanballands.me/public/markdown/helloJBMe.md

 Sure, I could have written custom endpoints to do fancy things with the UI on the site.
 Of course I never did any of that, and it cost me $7.99/month on Heroku just to keep it running with reasonable response time.

 A personal website doesn't need fancy custom endpoints.
-It just needs to show pretty HTML pages shine me in a good light on a static web server.
-That's like, $1/month on S3.
-(And if math isn't your thing, thats about $7/month cheaper than the last version.)
+It just needs to show pretty HTML pages that shine me in a good light on a static web server.
+That's like, $1/month on S3 (about $7/month cheaper).

 This version *does* run on a static S3 bucket.
 But I still want to do fancy things, like a custom blog system with async page loading.
-That leads me to the next question:
+That leads me to...

 # How's It Good?